 I just happened to watch an interview video of Parvathy Menon where she says “being apolitical is the biggest crime”.
-That made me thinking.
+That made me think.
 Not only that, I have been seeing many such posts on Instagram, Facebook and other social media.
 It actually made my mind convoluted.
 For a moment I was unsure if I was political or not.
-Conscious thinking and writing are my go to methods to organize thoughts inside my mind.
+Conscious thinking and writing are my go-to methods to organize thoughts inside my mind.
 So I decided to contemplate on this and this blog is a result of that.

-Is it true that apoliticism a bad thing?
+Is it true that apoliticism is a bad thing?
 What is the definition of apoliticism?
 Anyway, who gets to define these words?

 Definitions are given to ideas and actions to distinguish between them during communication.
 It is not always practical or possible to give clear-cut definitions, because ideas are not always quantized or in a self-contained form.
-Some ideas exhibit continuous transition from one to the other.
+Some ideas exhibit a continuous transition from one to the other.
 There can be this grey area where definitions are completely ambiguous and subjective at best.
 The definition you hold for a term can be entirely different for somebody else.
 This is unlike Science, where definitions are always logical and unambiguous.
 Anyone can independently verify scientific definitions as long as they follow the standards.

 So before I share my opinions, I must provide the definitions of the terms I would use and be consistent throughout.
 This is so that if you hold a different definition for a term I use, you can always use the definition I have given and infer the meaning.
-Inference is unavoidable here because I will be sharing my perspectives.
+The inference is unavoidable here because I will be sharing my perspectives.

 To define what apoliticism is, we also need to know what being political is.
 A democratic society fundamentally consists of two things,